aj7tt/A-Tour-of-JavaScript/README.md

 > This Repository consist of Daily learning, Assignments, coding challenge, projects, references, tutorial.👩‍💻👨‍💻

 ```

-Welcome to A tour of the JavaScript.
+Welcome! to A tour of JavaScript.

 ```